Photo Shoot Tips

 - Remove extra stuff from the counters

 - We may remove some of the throw pillows and throw blankets.
 Sometimes they look good in photos and sometimes not.

 - Put away the 25 remote controls on the coffee table

 We generally do not take photos of pantries or closets.
 Sometimes if your master bedroom closet is fantastic, we will take a photo.

 Remember, you don't have to do these items before every showing.
-We know you have to live in your home.
-But we want as few distractions as possible to appear in the photos.
+I know you have to live in your home.
+But I want as few distractions as possible to appear in the photos.

 Need some inspiration and confirmation that YOU CAN DO THIS!
 Let me tell you about Bob and Michelle.
 They owned their home for 17 years, were raising several children (4?
 5? lots!) and had just started the process of prepping the home to put on the market in the spring, 2020.
 They were busy cleaning out closets, storage rooms, etc with life changed and COVID hit.

 All of a sudden all their children returned home, bringing friends and more stuff from college.
 There were now lots of people staying in the home, with lots more stuff and all the donation centers like Good Will were closed.
 When I first visited them even I was overwhelmed.
 But we put together a game plan and they were able get the home in perfect photo ready condition.
 Swipe the gallery below for the amazing Before & After Transformations.

 If they can do it....you can do it!
 You got this!
 Need help?
 Let us know and we will find you professionals to help you organize or pre-pack for your move.